Christoforos-Spyretos/QuPath-Automatic-Cell-Detection-for-Ki-67-WSIs/README.md

    If either `case_id` or `slide_id` is unavailable, the same value can be used for both fields.

 5. **Install Miniconda**
-   Download  and install [Miniconda](https://docs.conda.io/projects/conda/en/latest/index.html) from the official website.
+   Download  and install [Miniconda](https://docs.conda.io/projects/conda/en/latest/index.html) from the official website, it is needed to be able to run the python post-processing script.

 6. **Create a Conda Environment**
    Open a terminal window and create a conda environment following the [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) from the official website.
 For example run in the terminal `conda create -n qupath python=3.12`.